musabeksadullaev/exadel-internship-2022-tasks/Task2/Extra/ExtraTask1.md

 - After waiting and refreshing page you see EC2 instance that you've changed IAM Role
 - Select it (with radio button in left side) and press **Start session**
 - After connecting to EC2 instance type `sudo su root` to get access to root user of this EC2 instance

+Also you can pass bash script when creating EC2 instance to `userdata` field